sharatsathyanarayan/floQast_fintech_project/README.md

 - P99 (99th Percentile) Latency: Only 1% of requests take longer than this value.
 This is crucial for identifying and addressing the worst-case scenarios and significant bottlenecks that affect the top 1% of users, even if they are a small group.

 ---

+## 2. Test Pyramid Strategy (distribution & justification)

+Recommended **test distribution (by effort / focus)** for this microservices system:

+- **Unit tests — 60%**
+  run on pre-commit/devloper workstation and catches any issues with internal logic.
+A robust business logic for fintect is of utmost importance.

+- **Integration & Contract tests — 25%**
+  Mainly to test the interfaces and the contracts with DBs, and other micro services so that we dont see/catch integration issues while deploying into various environments.
+(Dev, feature, staging, pre-prod and prod also performance).

+- **End-to-end (E2E) & UI/API flows — 10%**
+  Complete flow testing like how a user would interact.
+User onboarding, account details, account summary and transactions testing.

+- **Non-functional tests (performance/scale/security) — 5%**
+  Performance, load, chaos/resilence and security tests will help in determining the CPU an memory usages of the machines being deployed on and also for calculating how disaster recovery scenarios will be mitigated.
+---